 - Watch The Social Dilemma on Netflix.

-- Watch Congress hearing on social media’s use of persuasive technology.
+- Watch Congress hearing on social media’s use of persuasive technology (Sorry, I could only find it on YouTube).

-As usual, I have a ton more to say but I want to keep this short and under 4,500 words. ?
+As usual, I have a ton more to say, but I want to keep this short and under 5,000 words. ?
 So I’ll leave the rest to you.

-Tell me your thoughts, what you do or plan to do to help preserve your privacy in 2021.
+Let me know your thoughts, what you do, or plan to help preserve your privacy in 2021.
 Or if you even think it is necessary or possible.
 All voices are welcome.

 Stay focused and take the next step.